 Lastly, we examine how downstream performance varies across intermediate representations.
 Figure~\ref{fig:layer_all} reports task‑averaged $R^2$ and Q‑score as a function of depth for ViT‑Small and ResNet‑50.
 Negative values are clipped to zero before averaging, and per‑task breakdowns are provided in the appendix.

 \textbf{For ViT‑Small}, performance increases over the first few layers and then saturates.
-Most SSL variants reach near‑peak accuracy by layers 3–5, with only minor changes afterward.
-Semantic land‑cover targets benefit slightly from deeper layers, whereas continuous biophysical targets and atmospheric targets (Biomass, Clouds, Heat Island) remain relatively stable across depth and, in some cases (e.g., DINO), degrade modestly in the final layers.
+Most SSL variants reach near‑peak accuracy by layers 3--5, with only minor changes afterward.
+Semantic land‑cover targets benefit slightly from deeper layers, whereas continuous biophysical and atmospheric targets (Biomass, Clouds, Heat Island) remain relatively stable across depth and, in some cases (e.g., DINO), degrade modestly in the final layers.
 This suggests that early transformer layers already capture the information needed for aggregated environmental prediction, while deeper layers increasingly emphasize semantic abstraction.

 \textbf{ResNet‑50}, in contrast, exhibits a pronounced inverted‑U pattern.
-Both $R^2$ and Q‑score peak at intermediate stages (layers 2–4) and decline at the final stage.
-The drop is primarily driven by the continuous biophysical targets, which improve substantially at intermediate layers—reaching performance competitive with ViT representations—before degrading in the deepest layer.
+Both $R^2$ and Q‑score peak at intermediate stages (layers 2--4) and decline at the final stage.
+The drop is primarily driven by the continuous biophysical targets, which improve substantially at intermediate layers, reaching performance competitive with ViT representations, before degrading in the deepest layer.
 Semantic land‑cover targets continue to improve more steadily with depth.
 A resized final‑layer reference confirms that this effect is not attributable to embedding dimensionality.

 Overall, optimal layer depth is task‑dependent.
 While final‑layer embeddings are commonly used by default, intermediate layers, especially for CNN backbones, often provide stronger and more stable representations for aggregated biophysical targets.
 These trends hold consistently across both $R^2$ and Q‑score.